I offer a broad range of workshops and courses.

 Sehba Sarwar with students at Baker-Ripley Community Center (Houston); photo: Michelle Garcia

-For twenty years, I served as Artistic Director and Founder of an alternative arts organization prior to which I worked in public education.
+For eighteen years, I served as Artistic Director and Founder of an alternative arts organization prior to which I worked in public education.
 I have training in leadership, team building, strategic planning, conflict management, and implementation of equity and justice.
 I design and teach courses for adults and youth.
 My specialty lies in connecting real life issues to art-making and creating bridges that lead to better understanding between diverging communities.

 Because of my multifaceted experiences as artist and organizer alongside my long-term history designing workshops, I have the knowledge and background to create a workshop that meets your needs.